 Source: The Nielsen Company's National Television Audience Sample

 Investigation Discovery continues its upward trend for yet another month.
-September 2012 is in the books as another positive month with every night seeing year-to-year growth.
+August 2012 is in the books as another positive month with every night seeing year-to-year growth.
 ID is "America's fastest growing network," according to network press, and it's clearly evident from the ratings, which, month after month, have showed growth compared to last year.
 As has been the trend, every night of the week has seen an increase in overall viewers.
 Compared to other networks, ID boasts numbers that hover around their average every night of the week.
 There are no big dramatic fluctuations from night to night - just solid programming with loyal viewers.
-In addition, every returning show from September 2011 saw overall HH growth compared to last year.
 And, having just announced a tremendous slate of originals at their upfront, there seems to be no stopping ID's momentum.
 And, as one of the few networks still open to the co-production model, ID's slate of original series show no signs of slowing, and it's a great network for producers hoping to retain international rights.

-September's Monday night primetime lineup featured BLOOD, LIES, & ALIBIS in the 9pm and 10pm slots, followed by back-to-back episodes of STOLEN VOICES BURIED SECRETS in the 10pm and 10:30pm slot.
-The night was up 19% from last year in overall HH viewers; however, both BLOOD LIES & ALIBIS and STOLEN VOICES (one of the few 30-minute programs on ID's slate) saw numbers start to decline as the month went on.
-Toward the end of September, STOLEN VOICES was replaced with UNUSUAL SUSPECTS in the 10pm slot, which also wasn't able to hit average.
+August's Monday night primetime lineup featured BLOOD, LIES, & ALIBIS in the 9pm and 10pm slots, followed by back-to-back episodes of STOLEN VOICES BURIED SECRETS in the 10pm and 10:30pm slot.
+The night was up significantly from last year in overall HH viewers (32%) and STOLEN VOICES, one of the few 30-minute programs on ID's slate, scored above-average numbers (though numbers showed some signs of decline throughout the month.)

-Relationships from hell continues to be the Wednesday night theme for ID, with a lineup featuring WHO THE BLEEP DID I MARRY, DIRTY LITTLE LIES, and I MARRIED A MOBSTER.
-The night was up moderately in overall viewers compared to last year (15%).
-Ratings fluctuated a bit, but most airings hovered around average, with freshman series DIRTY LITTLE LIARS pulling some of the highest overall numbers for the night.
+Relationships from hell continues to be the Wednesday night theme for ID, with a lineup featuring DATES FROM HELL, WHO THE BLEEP DID I MARRY, and I MARRIED A MOBSTER.
+The night was up moderately in overall viewers compared to last year (12%).
+Almost every airing is hitting at least average, and both WHO THE BLEEP DID I MARRY and I MARRIED A MOBSTER increased in viewers throughout the month.